sqrtM/FrawR/README.md

 tricks:
 - hold user SEED, LOCATION, and perhaps a DELTA value, but that seems like it would quickly get enormous.
 In that case, perhaps it should be a table of entities which we hold to be important?

+### stuff ive been learnign
+- useContext is useless for us in this case.
+Each component "class" which grabs context immediently rerenders on every tick. making it useless for such a large web project.
+Drilling the player state down will be necessary unfortunately, though it feels pretty inefficent.